 - is necessary to name the relevant employee;

-Even if generally the employer may not ask the employee for symptoms and cause of illness, due to the severity of the COVID-19 outbreak combined with the employer's responsibility to ensure a safe workplace pursuant to the Work Environment Act, we consider it legitimate and reasonable for the employer to ask employees to inform if they are experiencing symptoms.
+Even though the employer may not generally ask the employees for details of their symptoms and cause of illness, we consider it legitimate and reasonable for the employer to ask employees to inform them if they are experiencing symptoms, due to the severity of the COVID-19 outbreak and with the employer's responsibility to ensure a safe workplace pursuant to the Work Environment Act.

 Employers may also face situations where a customer/client requires travel or health information relating to their employees when visiting the customer/client's site.